rust-osdev/uefi-rs/README.md

 - `uefi-macros`: procedural macros that are used to derive some traits in `uefi`.

+- `uefi-raw`: raw types that closely match the definitions in the UEFI Specification.
+Safe wrappers for these types are provided by the `uefi` crate.
+The raw types are suitable for implementing UEFI firmware.

 - `uefi-services`: provides a panic handler, and initializes the `alloc` / `logger` features.

 - `uefi-test-runner`: a UEFI application that runs unit / integration tests.